IndomieGorengSatu/Mie/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## What kind of dinosaur loves to sleep?
+A stega-snore-us.